US citizens warned they face arbitrary arrest in China | DW | 12.07.2020

 Beijing has also come under fire for reports of human rights abuses in Tibet and Xinjiang provinces in the west of the country.

+This week, Washington announced visa bans and an assets freeze on three officials, including Chen Quanguo, the Communist Party chief in Xinjiang and architect of Beijing's hardline policies against restive minorities.

-Australia and Canada are among the other countries that also issued travel warning over fears of arbitrary detentions.
-China has been accused of arbitraily detaining foreign citizens who disagree with officials.
+Australia and Canada are among the other countries that also issued travel warnings over fears of arbitrary detentions.
+China has been accused of arbitrarily detaining foreign citizens who disagree with officials.

 ed/mm (AFP, dpa)